Skip to content

 Section titled “Hypervisor Types (and Why the Distinction Blurs)”

-Historically we labeled hypervisors as Type-1 (bare-metal: Proxmox VE / KVM, VMware ESXi, Microsoft Hyper-V, Xen) and Type-2 (hosted: VirtualBox, VMware Workstation, UTM, Parallels).
+Historically we labeled hypervisors as Type-1 (bare-metal: Proxmox VE, VMware ESXi, Xen, and Hyper-V-based server platforms) and Type-2 (hosted: VirtualBox, VMware Workstation, UTM, Parallels).
 Type-1 runs directly on hardware and includes only what it needs to schedule guests; Type-2 runs within a general OS as an application.
-In practice the lines blur: KVM is a Linux kernel module, so is Linux plus KVM a host OS with a Type-2 VMM, or a Type-1 platform?
+In practice the lines blur: KVM is a Linux kernel module, so a Linux host running KVM is often treated operationally like a Type-1 platform even though the architecture is not as cleanly separated as the textbook definition suggests.
 The distinction is still useful when choosing tooling: bare-metal hypervisors offer centralized, headless management and consistent performance; hosted hypervisors offer convenience, UI, and better desktop hardware integration (sound, USB, clipboard) for learning labs.
 Focus less on purity and more on operational fit, licensing model, and ecosystem support.

 When defining a VM you declare a bundle of virtual hardware: number of vCPUs, memory size, virtual disks, network adapters, firmware (BIOS vs UEFI), and ancillary devices (TPM, GPU).
 The goal is sufficiency with observability, not speculative overprovisioning.
 Start small, watch utilization inside (guest metrics) and outside (host hypervisor statistics), then resize.
 Capacity planning is iterative: predict → measure → adjust.
 Every resource has its own tuning levers and overcommit risks, so we explore them separately below.